aleksi-kangas/raytracing/README.md

 series and implement my own version of the raytracer.
 I followed the general logic and structure of the books, but took some liberty in certain areas.
 I might some day transform the code to use CUDA for accelerated computing.
-Keeping that in mind, some architectural changes (namely no runtime polymorphism) have been made already in the CPU C++ version.
+Keeping that in mind, some architectural changes (namely aiming for no runtime polymorphism) have been made already in the CPU version.

 ## Features & Architectural Differences